urbanjost/M_calculator/docs/inum0.3.md

    INUM0(3f) evaluates a CHARACTER argument as a FORTRAN-like calculator expression and returns an integer.

-   o INUM0(3f) uses the calculator routine CALCULATOR(3f) o Remember that the calculator treats all values as
+   + INUM0(3f) uses the calculator routine CALCULATOR(3f)
-     DOUBLEPRECISION.
+   + Remember that the calculator treats all values as DOUBLEPRECISION.

    Values returned are assumed to be very close to being whole integer